-A new Reason.com column by Lenore Skenazy highlights "Cassie" case (my home page story here), our work on behalf of domestic violence victim Rochelle Vermeulen, and it draws the powerful connection between family separation at the border and family separations throughout the country carried out by child protective services.https://reason.com/blog/2018/06/21/cps-family-separation-immigration
+Today's new Reason.column by Lenore Skenazy's highlights "Cassie" case (my home page story and a wonderful family that should never have been separated).
+It also features our work on behalf of domestic violence victim Rochelle Vermeulen, and it draws the powerful connection between family separation at the border and family separations throughout the country carried out by child protective services.

 The Washington Times today (June 6, 2018) has a terrific article focusing on our efforts to narrow neglect allegations and stop labeling reasonable parents as child neglectors.
 It talks about our efforts to change child welfare laws and practices.
 The article doesn't explain that it is mostly poor and minority families who get clobbered with amorphous neglect findings, but these law and policy changes will help everyone, including the real victims of abuse. https://www.washingtontimes.com/news/2018/jun/5/free-range-parents-want-more-freedom-kids/

 The case led to a law that gave state officials more open-ended discretion to determine parents were neglectful if they let their children be alone.
-Read my commentary and reminiscence on how this bad case made some bad law.
+Read my comment --a personal reminiscence on how this bad case made some bad law.